Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 "You have to be like an octopus," Polk confirms, meaning you need to be able to juggle multiple things at a time

 For a deeper look at how an emergency dispatch center works, watch the video, above.
-And tune in for the premiere of "911 Crisis Center" on Saturday, November 6 at 9/8c on Oxygen.
+And tune in for the Season 2 premiere of "911 Crisis Center" on Saturday, Sept.
+3 at 9:30/8:30c with new episodes airing at 9/8c beginning Sept.
+10.